Mebrie-Awoke/AccademicConnection_FrontEnd/README.md

 📞 About & Contact Pages

-Mission, vision, and team info
+Mission, vision and team info

 Contact form with email and location details